 scheduling Meetings

-Please visit the Contact page to schedule your initial consultation with me.
+If you are new, please visit the Contact page to schedule your initial consultation with me.
 I’ll respond within 24 hours!

-Meetings occur via Zoom.
+Meeting occur via Zoom.
 All meetings last 50 minutes with 10 additional minutes for questions.
 Payment is due directly afterward.

 There is no charge for missed meetings, however, I have limited availability so other appointments will fill on a first-come, first-served basis.

-PAYMENT
+PAYMENT information

-Zelle, PayPal, and Venmo: hello@collegewithhenna.com
+Zelle, PayPal, and Venmo

 the four-year plan